dask/dask/docs/source/how-to/deploy-dask-clusters.rst

    An overview of cluster management with Dask distributed.

+To summarize, you can use the default, single-machine scheduler to use Dask on your local machine.
+If you'd like use a cluster *or* simply take advantage of the :doc:`extensive diagnostics <../diagnostics-distributed>`, you can use Dask distributed.
 The following resources explain in more detail how to set up Dask on a variety of local and distributed hardware:

 - Single Machine:
     - :doc:`Default Scheduler <deploy-dask/single-machine>`: The no-setup default.